freedomofpress/webcat/signing/Readme.md

 `signatures` is a `key: value` object that maps a signing identity to the corresponding Sigstore bundle for the string representation fd the [canonical JSON](https://wiki.laptop.org/go/Canonical_JSON) version of the `manifest` block.

 ### Flow
-1. The script will ask for additional WASM hashes to be manually included (for instance in cases of embedding WASM into JS files, see [wasm-pack](https://github.com/rustwasm/wasm-pack/issues/1074))
+1. The script will ask for additional WASM hashes to be manually included (for instance in cases of embedding WASM into JS files, see [wasm-pack](https://github.com/rustwasm/wasm-pack/issues/1074)).
+2. The script will traverse the app path and hash every `html`, `htm`, `js`, `mjs`, `css`, `wasm`.
+3. The script will generate the manifest JSON file and conicalize it
+4. Depending on the numnber of signatures required, is it then possible to sign the manifest via the Sigstore browser interactive flow
+5. The script will ask for the corresponding identities that resulted from the signing flow
+6. The script will write a valid manifest.json ready to be deployed

 ### Command line help
 ```